 A Brief History of Springfield, Illinois

-Springfield, Illinois was a strategic and political asset throughout the Civil War, largely due in part to President Lincoln's roots there.
-Ulysses S. Grant trained Union Infantry regiments and the Illinois regiments trained there were responsible for numerous victories in 1861 and 1862.
-Railroads were built through the city in order to help support the war effort through the movement of supplies and forces via rail and the city welcomed commerce and industry.
-It is said that the first recorded death in the Civil War was of Colonel Ellsworth, who was a resident of Springfield.
+The area was a strategic and political asset throughout the Civil War, mostly due to President Lincoln's roots.
+Ulysses S. Grant trained Union Infantry regiments, and the Illinois regiments trained there were responsible for numerous victories in 1861 and 1862.
+In addition, railroads were built through the city to help support the war effort through the movement of supplies and forces via rail, and the city welcomed commerce and industry.

-Springfield is also home to the Hoogland Center for the Arts, which is home to the Springfield Theatre Centre, Illinois Symphony Orchestra, Springfield Municipal Opera and the Springfield Ballet Company.
+The city is also home to the Hoogland Center for the Arts, which is home to the Springfield Theatre Centre, Illinois Symphony Orchestra, Springfield Municipal Opera, and the Springfield Ballet Company.
 The University of Illinois at Springfield provides an additional venue for musicians and performers.

 Economy and Demographics